Credit Score Needed for Different Loans: i.e. Buying a House, Car, etc

 Can credit builder loan hurt score?

 The only way you can hurt your credit score with a Credit Builder Loan is when you miss a payment for more than 30 days.
 When this happens, it can have serious impact on your credit score.
 Otherwise, they will send a good report to the credit bureaus.
+Many people use this method when looking for how to build credit fast.

 Why did paying off my loans hurt my credit score?